haberdashPI/vscode-modal-keys/README.md

 To start creating a custom set of keybindings for ModalKeys, you have a few options:

 1. Read the [Tutorial](https://haberdashpi.github.io/vscode-modal-keys/tutorial.html)
-2. Start using ModalKeys right away with one of the example [Presets](https://haberdashpi.github.io/vscode-modal-keys/preset_index.html), reading docs and modifying it as you go.
+2. Start with an example [presets](https://haberdashpi.github.io/vscode-modal-keys/preset_index.html), modifying it to your taste as needed.
 3. Read through the [Documentation](https://haberdashpi.github.io/vscode-modal-keys/doc_index.html)

 If you don't care to create a custom set of keybindings, and prefer to replicate